-The development of such a drug is a great challenge.
+The development of such a drug was a great challenge.
 Such an inhibitor must stop memapsin 2 from functioning but not stop other important functions or related normal enzymes of the body.
 It must be small enough to be taken up by the intestine and must move across many natural barriers in the body to reach the brain in order to exert its action.
 There is no hope of developing such a drug until much is known about memapsin 2.
-In the two-year period of 2000 to 2001, we meticulously documented all the required basic information and developed the technologies with which the development of an inhibitor drug became possible.
-One of our most important discoveries was the determination of the three-dimensional shape of the memapsin 2 region, called the active site, where the inhibitors are targeted to occupy.
+In the two-year period of 2000 to 2001, Tang and his colleagues meticulously documented all the required basic information and developed the technologies with which the development of an inhibitor drug became possible.
+One of their most important discoveries was the determination of the three-dimensional shape of the memapsin 2 region, called the active site, where the inhibitors are targeted to occupy.

-Meanwhile, the basic research on memapsin 2 is still progressing in my laboratory at OMRF.
-Besides exploring memapsin 2 structure for new ways to design better inhibitors, we are also studying what memapsin 2 does in normal people and in those with Alzheimer’s disease.
+Meanwhile, the basic research on memapsin 2 progressed in Tang's laboratory at OMRF.
+Besides exploring memapsin 2 structure for new ways to design better inhibitors, they studied what memapsin 2 does in normal people and in those with Alzheimer’s disease.
 This is an important area of investigation, as the more we know about the physiological role of memapsin 2, the better we will be able to control the therapeutic strategy when there is an inhibitor drug against it.

 B.S., Taiwan Provincial College, 1954

 1960 Two Physiology Fellowships, Marine Biological Laboratory, Woods Hole, MA

 1969-1974 National Institutes of Health Career Development Award